codersasha/SPODS/README.md

 ```

 Note that:
 * POST data is also accepted, not just GET data
     * In fact, any CGI data, in general, is accepted
 * Unrecognised parameters are ignored

 ### Working it in with jQuery

-An AJAX call from jQuery (or any javascript library, really) can be setup like so:
+An AJAX call from jQuery (or any javascript library, really) can be setup pretty easily like so:

 ```javascript
     $.ajax('http://www.yourdomain.com/api.py', {